darko-mesaros/bedrust/README.md

   -h, --help                 Print help
   -V, --version              Print version
 ```
-Once, prompted enter your question, and hit `ENTER`. 🚀
+Once, prompted enter your question, and hit `ENTER`. 🚀 To quit the program, just type `/q` in your question prompt.

 ## Captioning images